-Pr Item Identification Nature of Problem Grantee Action 15 Comments Status D A I 2 CLIN 003 Sub Task 12.a SAS-A01-1007 Rent Stabilization Plan FTA/PMOC has no information for MTA's Plan for Rent Stabilization.
+Pr Item Identification Nature of Problem Grantee Action Status D A I 2 CLIN 003 Sub Task 12.a SAS-A01-1007 Rent Stabilization Plan FTA/PMOC has no information for MTA's Plan for Rent Stabilization.
 Y Y N On December 1, 2008, the MTA issued the final draft of the SAS Relocation Plan, which includes the HLRP (Section 3.3), for FTA approval.
 PMOC comments were provided to the FTA on the final draft.
 FTA finalized its position and forwarded a letter to MTACC's management on March 4, 2009.
 Update of the Relocation Plan must address three concerns as noted in the March 4, 2009 letter.
 In April 2009, the Relocation Plan (Rev. 23) was updated and submitted for FTA/PMOC review.
-The review is anticipated to be completed in June 2009 .
-R CLIN 003 Sub Task 12.a SAS-A02-0208 Real estate challenges associated with entrance 3 at 72 nd Street Station Two challenges were filed (State and Federal courts) with regard to the proposed relocation of entrance 3 of the 72 nd Street Station.
+PMOC review was completed in June 2009 and comments provided to FTA.
+Reply to MTA is anticipated in early July 2009.
+R 2 CLIN 003 Sub Task 12.a SAS-A02-0208 Real estate challenges associated with entrance 3 at 72 nd Street Station Two challenges were filed (State and Federal courts) with regard to the proposed relocation of entrance 3 of the 72 nd Street Station.
 The challenge filed in State Court has been dismissed.
 The challenge filed in Federal Court continues.
 Y Y N The FEIS identified the location of entrance 3 within a building.
 MTACC proposed to locate it on the sidewalk of the northeast corner of 72 nd Street.
 This initiated the challenges.
 Now MTACC is proposing to locate it in 300 72 nd Street.
-On September 12, 2008 a draft Environmental Assessment Schedule was presented to the R
+On September 12, 2008 a draft Environmental Assessment R

-Pr Item Identification Nature of Problem Grantee Action Comments Status D A I FTA Regional Office for review.
+Pr Item Identification Nature of Problem Grantee Action Status D A I Schedule was presented to the FTA Regional Office for review.
 The final environmental assessment was approved by the FTA on May 18, 2009.
-Public release of the document is scheduled for June 1, 2009.
+Public release of the document occurred in June 2009.
 All comments will be required by July 1, 2009.
+A FONSI is anticipated in August 2009.
 2 CLIN 003 Sub Task 12a.
 SAS-A11-0808 Recovery Plan MTACC needs to submit a Recovery Plan, pursuant to FFGA requirements, for FTA review and approval.
 Need to track the current budget against the FFGA budget and add financing costs as a line item to the Current Budget Summary.
 Y N N The project's budget and schedule performance is now being reported in comparison to the Baseline Cost Estimate and Schedule in the FFGA.
 MTACC has agreed to submit a Recovery Plan once consensus is reached from the Risk Assessment.
 R 2 CLIN 003 Sub Task 12a.
 SAS-A13-0808 Increase in cost estimate and Contract Packaging Plan Reasons/justifications for the budget increase of \$297 million from \$4.05 billion to \$4.347 billion must be provided to the FTA.
 What was it due to?
 What are the benefits resulting from adding \$297 million more to the budget and breaking into 12 contracts.
 Revised cost estimate in the Standard Cost Categories must be provided.
 Y N N The PMOC received the cost estimate in the Standard Cost Categories.
-As part of the Risk Assessment, each cost category is being evaluated with high and low dollar ranges being established based on the perceived risk.
-During May 2009, The FTA and PMOC continued its refinement of the Risk Assessment model.
-The model/process will be presented to the MTA during June 2009.
+As part of the Risk Assessment, each cost category is being evaluated with high and low dollar ranges being established based on the perceived risk, and a revised Baseline Cost Estimate is being established.
 R